chiyodad/cbeams.github.io/_posts/2014-08-31-git-commit.md

 If you haven't given much thought to what makes a great git commit message, it may be the case that you haven't spent much time using `git log` and related tools.
 There is a vicious cycle here: because the commit history is unstructured and inconsistent, one doesn't spend much time using or taking care of it.
 And because it doesn't get used or taken care of it, it remains unstructured and inconsistent.

 But a well-cared for log is a beautiful and useful thing. `git blame`, `revert`, `rebase`, `log`, `shortlog` and other subcommands come to life.
 Reviewing others' commits and pull requests becomes something worth doing, and suddenly can be done independently.
-Understanding why something happpened months or years ago becomes not only possible but efficient.
+Understanding why something happened months or years ago becomes not only possible but efficient.

 A project's long-term success rests (among other things) on its maintainability, and a maintainer has few tools more powerful than his project's log.
 It's worth taking the time to learn how to care for one properly.
 What may be a hassle at first soon becomes habit, and eventually a source of pride and productivity for all involved.